 One upside of working from home may well be that pet owners are able to care for their pet in their recovery so have opted to act on health issues rather than delay them.”

-Ms Thomas said, however, that there have been “no cases of reported COVID-related illnesses” in pets in Australia, adding that “there has been no increase in respiratory claims since the pandemic was declared”.
+Ms Thomas said, however, that there have been “no cases of reported COVID-related illnesses” in pets in Australia.
+She added that “there has been no increase in respiratory claims since the pandemic was declared”.

-In fact, she said that claims relating to respiratory infections in dogs and cats was actually slightly lower than this time last year.
+In fact, she said that claims relating to respiratory infections in dogs and cats was actually slightly lower.

 Overall, Petsure said that standard vet consultations accounted for 87% of all claims received for the month, while specialist referral clinics accounted for a further 11% of claims.